Cpt-Hazama/Persona-Mod/README.md

 # Persona Mod

-This mod adds a fully functioning, usuable Persona system for players as well as VJ SNPCs of some of the cast from the Persona series.
+This mod adds a fully functioning, usable Persona system for players as well as VJ SNPCs of some of the cast from the Persona series.

 To obtain a Persona, go to Entities > Persona > [PLACEHOLDER] and press 'E' the entity until you have the Persona you want.